Siege of Negroponte (1470): Aftermath

 Because the city had refused to surrender and was taken "by the sword", as was customary, the conquering Ottoman troops were given three days to plunder, loot, and pillage.
 The Christian men were slaughtered, while women and children were enslaved, and Venetian soldiers were executed.
-More than 6,000 Venetians and Greeks died in defense of Negroponte.
+More than 6,000 Venetians and Greeks died in the defense of Negroponte.
 Only 30 known survivors made it back to Venice, consisting of 15 women, 12 children, and 3 men.
 There are various legends that the garrison commander, bailo Paolo Erizzo, was sawn in half.
 In fact, the prisoner of the siege Giovanni Maria Angiolello states that Paolo died in the first attack: "Pollo Erizzo, Bailo of the city, who was killed in the first onslaught, that is, at the defense of the Bourkos."
 Canal was tried, fined, stripped of his rank, and exiled to Portogruaro.
 Most of these stories are fictitious, though the suffering of the civilians in a city taken by force was quite real.
-For this reasons, many places, like Athens, chose capitulation over resistance.
+For this reason, many places, like Athens, chose capitulation over resistance.

+Refuges fleeing the siege established the settlement of Psachna on the Messapios river, north of Negroponte.
+Initially a small village, it has grown to be a town with considerable influence in the region.